jeff-hykin/deno-tree-sitter/README.md

 # Usage: How do I __ ?

 1. Install / Import
-2. Get an AST data structure
+2. Load + Parse Code
 3. Find a specific part of code (query the AST)
 4. Edit the tree (replace nodes, etc)